-A rebellious youth, sentenced to a boy's reformatory for robbing a bakery, rises through the ranks of the institution through his prowess as a long distance runner.
-During his solitary runs, reveries of his life and times before his incarceration lead him to re-evaluate his privileged status as the Governor's prize runner.
-Written by
+A rebellious youth (Sir Tom Courtenay), sentenced to a boy's reformatory for robbing a bakery, rises through the ranks of the institution through his prowess as a long distance runner.
+During his solitary runs, reveries of his life and times before his incarceration lead him to re-evaluate his privileged status as the Governor's (Sir Michael Redgrave's) prize runner.

 Running was always a big thing in our family, specially running away from the police.
 It's hard to understand.
 All I know is that you've got to run, running without knowing why, through fields and woods.
 And the winning post's no end, even though the barmy crowds might be cheering themselves daft.
 That's what the loneliness of a long distance runner feels like.

 This is one of my very favorite pictures of all time.
 Courtenay was practically unknown at the time, but turns in a performance worthy of a Gielgud or an Olivier.
 I don't think anyone else could have conveyed the sense of alienation which is so typical of male youth at some point in their lives.
 The whole dramatic high point of the film is the contrast between an upper class school and the school to which Courtenay is relegated, just a shade above a reformatory, The concluding scenes, that could have been milked for bathos or easy tears, are stunning in dramatic effect and made totally believable by both Courtenay and Richardson.
 I'm not quite sure as how much the film will appeal to a female audience, but if you are male and remember what it was like to be in your teens and feeling that the world did not understand you, then don't miss this.

 4 of 4 people found this review helpful.